elydre/elydre.github.io/md/olivine.md

     // input[0] is the first argument
     // input[1] is the second...

-    // The function must return a string.
-If
+    // The function must return a freeable string.
-    // the function returns NULL, the output
+    // if the function returns NULL, the output
-    // will be replaced by an empty string
+    // will be treated as an empty string.

+    // return ERROR_CODE; can be used to raise an
+    // error and stop the execution of the line.

-    return "Hello World";
+    return strdup("Hello World");
 }

 // The function must be registered using the